CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/OpenapiTaskGenerationResult.md

 HasTaskGenerationRequest returns a boolean if a field has been set.

+### SetTaskGenerationRequestNil

+`func (o *OpenapiTaskGenerationResult) SetTaskGenerationRequestNil(b bool)`

+ SetTaskGenerationRequestNil sets the value for TaskGenerationRequest to be an explicit nil

+### UnsetTaskGenerationRequest
+`func (o *OpenapiTaskGenerationResult) UnsetTaskGenerationRequest()`

+UnsetTaskGenerationRequest ensures that no value is present for TaskGenerationRequest, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)